Productive-Edge/pe-fuzzy-search-java/README.md

                     .map(FuzzyResult::start).orElse(text.length() / 2); // 1st half of document

             // search for MEDICAL_LABEL between OTHER_COVERAGE and NAME_OF_POLICYHOLDER,
-            // since it might be not the best matching in the document due OCR errors
+            // since it might not be the best matching in the document due to OCR errors
             Optional<FuzzyResult> medical = MEDICAL_LABEL.matcher(text, from, to).findTheBest();
             medical.ifPresent(r -> document.add(NamedEntity.descriptor().setType(r.pattern().text().toString())
                     .setBegin(r.start()).setEnd(r.end()).setScore(r.similarity())));

             // search for DENTAL_LABEL between OTHER_COVERAGE and MEDICAL_LABEL,
-            // since it might be not the best matching in the document due OCR errors
+            // since it might not be the best matching in the document due to OCR errors
             Optional<FuzzyResult> dental = DENTAL_LABEL.matcher(text, from, medical.map(FuzzyResult::start).orElse(to)).findTheBest();
             dental.ifPresent(r -> document.add(NamedEntity.descriptor().setType(r.pattern().text().toString())
                     .setBegin(r.start()).setEnd(r.end()).setScore(r.similarity())));